Get matched with vetted scholarships and enter our

 Digital change

 Digital AP Exams will be proctored and administered in school following the same schedule as paper exams.
 The digital AP Exam will be administered by the Bluebook testing app which is compatible with many devices such as Chromebooks, Windows and Mac laptops and iPads.
 Students are able to choose whatever device they want to take the exam.
-Bluebook allows students to highlight text, make annotations, move back and forth between questions within the same section and you can set up any special accommodations such as extra time or breaks within the app.
+Bluebook allows students to highlight text, make annotations, move back and forth between questions within the same section and you can set up any special accommodations such as extra time or breaks directly through the app.

 Related: Ultimate guide to self-studying AP Exams